Collect clinical data

 - Data element dictionaries (DEDs): Technical details about form variables which can help you set up data storage.

-- Data templates: Technical details about the data structure expected by NACC's submission system.
+- Data templates: Technical details about the data structure expected by the NACC submission system.

-ADRCs are welcome to rebuild clinical forms in their EDC software of choice, following NACC's e-forms guidelines.
+ADRCs are welcome to rebuild clinical forms in their EDC software of choice, following the NACC e-forms guidelines.

 Store data locally